Graoully: Etymology

 It is believed that the word Graoully derives from the French word "grouiller" meaning "swarm".
 This has been attributed to the myth that the dragon and the large serpents were like a swarm in the amphitheater.
 Other origins suggested for the name include the German word "gräulich", which can mean "grayish" or "horrible".
 The closest English synonym it has is "gruesome" or "macabre".
 It has been proposed that the word "graula" may have been the origin of the name.
 It was commonly used in fourteenth century French as a synonym for raven, especially when used to describe ravens as a bad omen.

 Cultural representation

 The legend of St. Clement inspired several other legends of dragonslayer Saints.
-While Graoully became a symbol of Metz and remains one of the major symbols used by a number of major establishments in the city.
+Meanwhile Graoully became a symbol of Metz and remains one of the major symbols used by a number of major establishments in the city.
 Graoully was also used in the local Oscan Games from the twelfth century till the start of the French Revolution.